 Touted as one of Montreal's best restaurants, period, Hoogan et Beaufort propose a sensational à la carte brunch menu ranging in price from roughly $7 to $22, the highest priced dish at last check being a braised lamb dish with poached egg, sausages, sour cream and baked beans, a steal when you think of the quality on your plate.
-And for $14, score one of my favorite flavor combinations, the epic richness of blood sausage paired with the tart acidity of marinated apples, burnt apple puree, and a refreshing touch of celeriac.
-There's a standard eggs Benedict dish for the less adventurous and if you dare, try the scones seasoned with sea buckthorn.
+For $14, enjoy the epic richness of blood sausage paired with the tart acidity of marinated apples, burnt apple puree, and a refreshing touch of celeriac.
+There's a standard eggs Benedict dish for the less adventurous, or scones seasoned with sea buckthorn.

 When: Sunday from 10:30 a.m. to 2:30 p.m.

 Location: 4095 Molson, corner of Rachel East; (514) 903-1233